Surfers' Beach

 Harbor Breakwater (US Army Corps of Engineers)

 Construction of the Pillar Point Harbor breakwater by the Army Corps 1959-61 dramatically increased the rate of erosion south of the jetty to Medio Creek.
+Since 2009 the Harbor District has sought mitigation by the Army Corps.
+The 2009-2016 feasibility study (see below) analyzed various mitigation design measures but did not recommend federal funding for a project.

 In 2009 the Army Corps, with the Harbor District as local 50% sponsor, initiated the Northern Half Moon Bay Shoreline Improvement Project to determine the feasibility of an Army Corps project to mitigate greatly increased down-coast erosion and harbor sediment buildup.
 Seven plus years and over $1 million later, the final report was released in Feb 2017.
 This table summarizes the design measures analyzed and conclusions.
 The preferred alternative, estimated to cost $5 million, was to move 150,000 cubic yards of harbor dredged material to Surfers' Beach and southward to the Miramar revetment (figure); however, no Army Corps project was recommended for federal funding due to inadequate cost/benefit ratio.